 There is a direct hadith about it;

-As a Muslim, it is our duty to follow the orders of our beloved Prophet Muhammad PBUH.
-In other Hadith Prophet Muhammad PBUH said;
+As Muslims, it is our duty to follow the orders of our beloved Prophet Muhammad PBUH.
+In other Hadith, Prophet Muhammad PBUH said;

-Have any question?
-Feel free to reply in the comments box below and we will reply to you as soon as possible.
+Have any questions?
+Feel free to reply in the comments box below, and we will reply to you as soon as possible.